|

 5. Highest regard, caring and respect for clients.

-6. Creative, innovative learner and developer of custom coaching
+6. Creative, innovative learner and developer of custom coaching methodologies.

 7. Perceptive, intuitive, curious and inquiring.